ammar-tanwar/bloglearnbay/posts/hybrid-integration-platform-hip-enhancing-the-efficiency-of-network-infrastructure.md

 ### 1. Integration specialists:-

-Integration specialistsare the engineers who are primarily involved in the integration from a technical standpoint.
+Integration specialists before are the engineers who are primarily involved in the integration from a technical standpoint.

 ### 2. Citizens integrator:-